 This is perfect if you’re visiting the bioluminescent bays as well.
-You would not want to miss out on all the photos and videos opportunities.
+You would not want to miss out on all the photos and video opportunities.

 I recommend that you bring a large circular hat that provides shade to your face and neck.

-I also recommend that you bring a long sleeve shirt that protects your arms and upper-body.
+I also recommend that you bring a long-sleeved shirt that protects your arms and upper body.
 If you go hiking or to the beach, then you should not expose yourself to the sun for multiple hours, even if you are using sunscreen.